bcsitera/bcsitera.github.io/apps/realtime-bank/docs/en-US/help.md

 In the Application Logic field, select Payment Reconciliation Journal.
 Other application methods will not be supported and will be removed in the future.

+### Setup Signed Payments

+In order to send signed payments, the required approvers must be set up in Business Central.
+The required approvers can be assigned to a bank account both in the _Bank Accounts_ list and separately on each _Bank Account_ card.
+All assigned users are mandatory for the transmission of the payment - if even one approver signature is missing, the payment will not be transmitted to the bank.

+All users who are assigned as approvers must also be set up as _Smart-ID users_ - refer to our **[Smart-ID User Guide](../../../smart-id/docs/en-US/help.md)**.
+Email notifications with approval request will be sent to the persons' email address listed under “Contact Email“ on the _User_ card.

+Once the transmission of signed payments has been initiated, it is possible to monitor the status of signatures under _Credit Transfer Registers_.
+To do this, the correct payment file must be selected and the “Signers“ field allows viewing of the required signers on a given payment.
+It is also possible to see which of the required approvers have already signed and when, as well as information on the email notifications sent.
+On the same page, it is possible to resend email notifications to users whose signatures are still missing.

 ## Transmitting Payments

 On the _Payment Journal_ page you can create payments to be sent to the bank.
 By clicking on the "Transmit to bank..." button under the _Bank_ tab, the report request page opens.
 Here, it is possible to activate the function _Wait for processing result_.
 In this case, the system will wait for the first payment status response from the bank.
-All the payments in the journal will be combined into one Credit Transfer Register and transmitted to the bank.
+All the payments in the journal will be combined into one Credit Transfer Register and transmitted to the bank unsigned, i.e. they are saved as pending payments.

+It is also possible to sign the transaction in Business Central before transmission, therefore these payments do not need to be approved in the bank.
+Certain setups mentioned **[here](#setup-signed-payments)** are necessary before this function can be used.
+In order to send payments in signed form, the _Sign payments_ function must be toggled on in the pop up window.
+If the user transmitting the payments is also the required approver for said bank account, the signing process is activated immediately.
+Other required signees will receive an approval request via email.

 **Recommendation from Microsoft**: After the transmitting payments to the bank, all lines in the _Payment Journal_ should be deleted.
 The payments should only be posted in the _Payment Reconciliation Journal_ once the payments have been declared correct by the bank.